Our main guest room continues to be a work in progress, but I’m slowly chipping away at it!

 Since the headboard is so low, I decided to do a very tall wall arrangement to give the space some height.
 And since I suck at accessorizing, I also wanted to make it wide enough so there would be no need for anything else on this wall.
 I decided to do hooks since it was something I hadn’t done anywhere in our house yet.

 To keep it cheap–and to get the width I wanted–I decided to make it myself.
 I bought this 8’ long board and the 7 brushed nickel knobs from Home Depot.
 I measured out where I wanted to the knobs to go so they’d be evenly spaced, and then drilled the holes for them to later screw into.
 Next, I painted the board the same light cream color as the headboard.
 Then I screwed the knobs on, installed D-rings on the back for hanging, and then mounted this sucker to the wall.
 The project was really cheap and easy–the knobs were by far the bulk of the expense.
 And the actual hanging of this beast (all by myself, thank you very much) was by far the bulk of the sweat equity.

-Lastly, I added a cheap little side table topped with candle holders filled with raffia, and a couple of light blue throw pillows to the room.
+Lastly, I added a cheap little side table topped with candle holders filled with raffia for some quick, easy, and temporary accessories, and a couple of light blue throw pillows to the room.

 And this is how far I got before taking about a year-long break from this room: